freebsd/pkg/README.md

 The `pkg` package format is a tar archive that may be raw or compressed using one of the following algorithms: `gz`, `bzip2`, `zstd`, or `xz`.
 The default compression algorithm is `zstd`.

-The tar archive itself is composed in two types of elements:
+The tar archive itself is composed of two types of elements:

 * the special files at the beginning of the archive, starting with a "+"
 * the data.